My Boy (Elvie Shane song)

 "My Boy" is the debut single by American country music singer Elvie Shane.
-It was released to country radio on September 21, 2020, as the first single from his debut album Backslider, which was released on October 29, 2021.
-Shane wrote the song with Lee Starr, Nick Columbia and Russell Sutton, while Oscar Charles produced it.
+It was released to country radio on September 21, 2020.
+It is the first single from his debut album Backslider, which was released on October 29, 2021.
+Shane wrote the song with Lee Starr, Nick Columbia, and Russell Sutton, while Oscar Charles produced it.
 The single went platinum in 2022.

 Background

-Shane wrote "My Boy" in 2016, elaborating that it was "inspired by a Facebook post" sent to him that read "I don't have a step-son, I have a son that was born before I met him".
+Shane wrote "My Boy" in 2016.
+It was "inspired by a Facebook post" sent to him that read "I don't have a step-son, I have a son that was born before I met him".
 Shane said: "I took that to a few of my friends, and I resonated with that being a step father myself, and 3 out of the 4 of us that wrote it could identify with the song somehow."
-On June 15, 2022 the Recording Industry Association of America certified the song platinum.
+On June 15, 2022, the Recording Industry Association of America certified the song platinum.